graycoreio/daffodil/libs/design/src/molecules/modal/modal.md

 # Modal Component

-The `DaffModalComponent` component is a dynamically rendered component that allows you to render a component of your choice on the page above the rest of the content.
-This component can be especially useful for interstitials that require additional user feedback.
+The `DaffModalComponent` is a dynamically rendered component that floats above the rest of a page's content.
+It can be especially useful for interstitials that require additional user feedback.

 ## Usage

-Using the `DaffModalComponent` relies upon using the `entryComponents` of your particular Angular module.
-To use the features of the `DaffModalComponent` you will have to both import the `DaffModalModule` as you would with any other `@daffodil/design` component, but you will also have to additionally add the component that you would like to render inside the `DaffModalComponent` to your module's `entryComponents`.
+`DaffModalComponent` relies on using the `entryComponents` of the particular Angular `@NgModule`.
+To use the features of the `DaffModalComponent`:

+* Import the `DaffModalModule` as you would with any other `@daffodil/design` component
+* Add the component that you want rendered inside the modal to your `@NgModule`'s `entryComponents`

 ```ts
 my.module.ts